Enhancing Rare Codes via Probability-Biased Directed Graph Attention for Long-Tail ICD Coding: Experiments

 \subsection{Analysis of Key Hyperparameters}

-We conducted experiments on the MIMIC-III-ICD-9 dataset to determine the optimal settings for key hyperparameters, specifically the number of bins for our Co-occurrence Encoding and the number of layers in the Directed Bipartite Graph Encoder.
+We use the MIMIC-III-ICD-9 dataset as an example to determine the optimal settings for key hyperparameters, specifically the number of bins for our co-occurrence encoding and the number of layers in the directed bipartite graph encoder.
+The hyperparameter selection procedure is similar for the other two datasets.

-As shown in Table \ref{tab:mimiciii_bin}, we evaluated bin numbers of 5, 10, and 15.
-A setting of 10 was chosen as it achieved the best Macro F1 score (14.2), providing an optimal balance between information granularity and model generalization.
-For the number of graph layers (see Table \ref{tab:mimiciii_layer}), we ultimately selected a single-layer architecture.
-While a 2-layer model yielded a marginally higher Macro F1 score (14.4 vs. 14.2), the single-layer configuration is significantly more efficient in terms of computational resources, a crucial consideration for scalability to larger datasets (e.g., MIMIC-IV-ICD-10).
-Given the consistency of the three datasets in terms of domain and features, we adopted the same hyperparameter settings across them.
+As shown in Table \ref{tab:mimiciii_bin}, we evaluate bin numbers of 5, 10, and 15.
+We select 10 bins, as it achieves the highest Macro F1 score (14.2), providing a good balance between information granularity and model generalization.
+For the number of graph layers (see Table \ref{tab:mimiciii_layer}), we adopt a single-layer architecture.
+Although a 2-layer model yields a slightly higher Macro F1 (14.4 vs. 14.2), the single-layer configuration is substantially more efficient, which is important for scalability to larger datasets such as MIMIC-IV-ICD-10.
+In summary, for all experiments, we use 10 bins for co-occurrence encoding and a single-layer directed bipartite graph encoder, which together provide a strong balance of performance and computational efficiency.